Table of Contents

 It frees up valuable floor space allowing you room to accommodate more equipment.
 If you own more than one roof box, install the carrier side by side to keep clutter at a minimum.
 This will help to keep the garage well organized and clean.

-Storing and retrieving the roof box is much easier than horizontal or ceiling storage.
+Storing roof box and retrieval is much easier than horizontal or ceiling storage.
 Your roof box is within easy reach when needed for a trip.
 Simple wall mounting will also save you tremendous time and energy.

 Vertical storage keeps the box away from harm’s way reducing physical contact with other gear which may scrap or scratch the box’s surface.
 Not only does this keep the box looking new, but it also extends its useful life.